 Warm Water Ports

+These are the ports in which the water is maintained at warmer temperature.
 The biggest advantage where a warm water port is concerned, is that the water does not freeze during the frosty winters.
 Therefore, it is free to operate all year round without a temporary shutdown during the freezing time.
 Such ports help to a great extent to boost the economy of the nation.

 A few notable examples may include Ukraine’s Odessa, Russia’s Vostochny Port and Murmansk Port, Japan’s Kushiro and Alaska’s Valdez.

-Dry ports are defined as inland terminals that can be interconnected with a seaport via road or rail transportation facilities, and they usually act as centers of multimodal logistics.
+Dry ports are defined as inland terminals that can be interconnected with a seaport via road or rail transportation facilities, and they usually act as centres of multimodal logistics.
 A dry port proves useful in the trade of importing and exporting cargo and can help to lessen the inevitable congestion at a nearby seaport.
 Its functions are quite similar to that of a seaport, with the only difference that is not situated near the coastline.

 A dry port consists of all the necessary machinery to handle the constant clearance of shipment, like proper cargo-instrumentations, rail sidings, storehouses, and even container yards.

-Cruise Home Ports
+i) Cruise Home Ports

-This type of port specializes in dealing with the activities of a cruise ships, and provide the platform for the passengers to enter and disembark the cruises at the beginning and the end of the journeys, respectively.
+This type of port specializes in dealing with the activities of cruise ships and provide the platform for the passengers to enter and disembark the cruises at the beginning and the end of the journeys, respectively.
 A cruise home port is also capable of providing the essential provisions required for a luxurious cruise voyage.
 The supplying may vary from fuel resources to fresh drinking water, wines, foods etc.

-Some of the popular cruise home ports include Florida’s Port of Miami and Port Everglades, and Puerto Rico’s Port of San Juan.
+Some of the popular cruise homeports include Florida’s Port of Miami and Port Everglades, and Puerto Rico’s Port of San Juan.